 Rams News: How LA's Matthew Stafford Trade Became Rare Deal to Benefit Both Sides

-When any major trade happens in the NFL, there is often a "winner" and a "loser" based on which team got the better end of the deal afterward.
-Many of these deals even end up with lopsided outcomes, like the Dallas Cowboys easily winning the Herschel Walker trade.
+When there is an major trade in the NFL, there is often a "winner" and a "loser" based on which team got the better end of the deal afterward.
+Many of these trades even end up with lopsided outcomes, like the Dallas Cowboys easily winning the Herschel Walker trade.

 What's most rare is a blockbuster trade that produces an even or near-even outcome.
 The Minnesota Vikings trading Stefon Diggs to the Buffalo Bills and then drafting Justin Jefferson with the draft pick has come close to that even result.